apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: The load error log will be deleted after this time
 * Default value: 48 (h)

-#### `load_process_max_memory_limit_bytes`

-* Description: The upper limit of memory occupied by all imported threads on a single node.
-  - Set these default values very large, because we don't want to affect load performance when users upgrade Doris.
-If necessary, the user should set these configurations correctly.
-* Default value: 107374182400 (100G)

 #### `load_process_max_memory_limit_percent`

 * Description: The percentage of the upper memory limit occupied by all imported threads on a single node, the default is 50%